 - Build an obstacle course—make it out of pillows and sheets and imaginary hazards such as alligators and sharks.

-- Pay to play—indoor playgrounds such as Salem’s Launching Pad Trampoline Park, Roanoke’s River Rock Climbing Gym and the seasonal ice-skating rink at Elmwood Park will keep your kids in motion.
+- Pay to play—indoor playgrounds such as Salem’s Launching Pad Trampoline Park, Roanoke’s River Rock Climbing Gym and the seasonal ice-skating rink at the Berglund Center will keep your kids in motion.

-- Play video games—many games, especially those developed for the Wii, are designed to include physical activity.
+- Play video games—many games are designed to include physical activity.

 More year-round ideas for making exercise a family affair are on Living here.

 It’s not easy to stay active when you arrive at work before sunrise and leave work after sunset.
 Gallant recommends starting a walking or workout buddy system group that allows you to hold each other accountable.

 - Climb—use the stairs instead of the elevator, and even use them Rocky-style for a workout.

 - Walk—add a few minutes to your commute and park in the farthest possible space so you can walk the remaining distance to work.
 Go outside at least once during the workday and walk around your building, parking lot or block.

 - Join a gym—gyms such as Carilion Wellness's four facilities open early and stay open late, so exercising before or after work is usually possible.